 Applicants who have already submitted an application can upload additional documents into the 'Post-submission uploads' section of the application form.
-Information about how to upload documents to an application form can be found in our How to Apply FAQs.
+Information about how to upload documents to an application form can be found in our Guidance for online applications.